braedensc/ncaaprs/README.md

 -dockerize app

+-update ReadME instrucions on how to run locally and deply

 -set front-end local instance to be able use deployed back-end (necessary to utilize db for testing, and later on for con job data)

 -start storing teams/athletes/times in db